teshnizi/Sentinel/README.md

 - 💊 Your feed may become increasingly addictive without being more informative.
 - 👥 These platforms collect data about your interests and behaviours, which they might sell to third-party companies.

-Last week, Axel Peytavin and I built Sentinel, a browser extension that lets you fine-tune your recommendation algorithms locally, using natural language.
+Sentinel is a browser extension that lets you fine-tune your recommendation algorithms locally, using natural language.
 Sentinel simply asks you what you want to see and then uses AI to align your feed to your preferences accordingly:

 - 🎯 You get to choose what your feed looks like
 - 🔐 Your engagement data becomes potentially more private as companies can’t see your final feed